 7. Special Holiday Snacks

 My favorite snack from Disneyland was the Gingerbread Mickey from the Jolly Holiday Bakery Cafe.
 It was AMAZING!
-It was almost too cute to eat, but it was surprisingly soft with a wonderful gingerbread flavor.
+It was almost too cute to eat.
+It was surprisingly soft with a wonderful gingerbread flavor.

 I hope you enjoyed a few of my favorite Christmastime offerings at Disneyland.
-I hope it makes you want to attend Disneyland during the holidays!
-Which was your favorite?
+Have you visited Disneyland at Christmas?
+Share your favorite memories and photos on our Facebook Page.